rust-fuzz/afl.rs/README.md

 Because of these relatively strict requirements, there is a Vagrantfile provided that assists in bootstraping an afl.rs compatible environment.
 View the README in the [`vagrant/`](vagrant) directory for more information.

+**NOTE: It is known that requiring one to compile Rust *greatly* increases the barrier to use afl.rs.
+It will soon be the case this requirement will be lifted and the setup instructions will be greatly simplified.
+Stay tuned!**

 ## Using it

 First, add this project as a [Cargo][] dependency: